altwalker/altwalker/docs/api.rst

     .. automethod:: get_next

-        Depending of how the GraphWalker Service was started ``get_next`` will return diffrent responses.
+        Depending of how the GraphWalker Service was started ``get_next`` will return different responses.

         With the verbose flag::